DoxLebumfacilJr/RJsIceCreamApp/README.md

 * HTML, CSS and JS

 # ScreenShots :)
-* Per Screens as Of Now is 8 Screens Including The TabIcons Screens :)
+* The Screens as Of Now is 8 Screens Including The TabIcons Screens :)

 # Home Screen
 <img src="assets/images/screenshots/index.PNG" width=280>